karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ---
 title: "How to Restore a Nuget from an Azure DevOps Private Feed within Docker"
-date: 2020-07-14T18:12:41+02:00
+date: 2020-07-14T19:12:41+02:00
 tags: ["csharp", "docker", "nuget", "containers", "windows"]
 draft: false
 ---

 Let's go for a quick post this time.

-You are trying to create a Docker image from an app, that application is using some custom Nugets.
-Those Nugets are hosted in your private Azure DevOps Feed.
+Imagine you're trying to create a Docker image from an application and it is using some custom nugets.
+Those custom nugets are hosted in your private Azure DevOps Feed.
-I'm pretty confident that some of these errors are going to sound pretty familiar to you when you try to build the image:
+And when you try to build the image you get one of the following errors:

 ```bash
 /src/MyConsoleApplication.csproj : error NU1101: Unable to find package MyOwn.EmailService.
 No packages exist with this id in source(s): nuget.org